kematzy/cheats.kematzy.com/ruby/gems/mail.md

 * Improve MIME support for character sets in headers, currently works, mostly, needs refinement.

 ## Testing Policy

 Basically... we do BDD on Mail.
 No method gets written in Mail without a corresponding or covering spec.
 We expect as a minimum 100% coverage measured by RCov.
 While this is not perfect by any measure, it is pretty good.
 Additionally, all functional tests from TMail are to be passing before the gem gets released.

 It also means you can be sure Mail will behave correctly.

 ## API Policy

 No API removals within a single point release.
 All removals to be deprecated with warnings for at least one MINOR point release before removal.

 Also, all private or protected methods to be declared as such - though this is still I/P.

 ## Installation

 Installation is fairly simple, I host mail on rubygems, so you can just do:

+{% highlight bash %}
-    # gem install mail
+   $ gem install mail
+{% endhighlight %}

 ### Encodings